 Xenical and Alli

-Unfortunately one of these drugs, orlistat, the major ingredient in Xenical and Alli, is now under FDA investigation for possibly causing liver damage in some users.
+Unfortunately one of these drugs, orlistat, the main ingredient in Xenical and Alli, is now under FDA investigation for possibly causing liver damage in some users.

 What are Xenical and Alli?